justincfeng/cereal.jl/README.md

 cerealtest.full(100,1e-8)
 ```

-The current code seems to generate a significant number of errors below this threshold for 1e6 test cases---I suspect that this is due to the appearance of square roots in the calculation.
+The current code seems to generate a significant number of errors below this threshold for 1e6 test cases; while this threshold is high, this may be due instances where square roots of small differences are computed, which can amplify floating point errors---these boundary cases will be handled in future updates.
 The default precision is Float64 (double precision), but one may increase the precision by using [DoubleFloats.jl](https://github.com/JuliaMath/DoubleFloats.jl) instead:
 ```julia
 using DoubleFloats
 n = Int64(1e6)